ash/raku-course/essentials/conditional-checks/unless/index.md

 {% include menu.html %}

 All Boolean conditions can be easily negated with the [`!` operator](/essentials/booleans/operations#negation).
-However, in some cases, an explicit negation makes the expression hevier and less readable.
+However, in some cases, an explicit negation makes the expression heavier and less readable.
 In these cases, `unless` can be a friend.

 The `unless` block is executed when its condition is `False`.